Parents of adult children with disabilities know that their child's disability needs may change over…

 ** This article has been revised from its original version which was published on October 23, 2019.

-In New York, if an individual passes away without a Last Will and Testament, or if the Last Will and Testament is determined to be invalid, then the decedent’s assets will be subject to the laws of intestacy.
-Any assets held in the decedent’s name alone, without any beneficiary designations, joint owners with rights of survivorship, or not held in trust, are considered assets of your estate and must be distributed in accordance with laws of intestacy in New York.
+In New York, if an individual passes away without a Last Will and Testament, or if the will is determined to be invalid, then the decedent’s assets are subject to the state laws of intestacy.
+Any assets held in the decedent’s name alone, without any beneficiary designations, joint owners with rights of survivorship, or not held in trust, are considered part of your estate and must be distributed according to the laws of intestacy in New York.

-Under the laws of intestacy only the decedent’s heirs-at-law, known as the “distributees” have the right to inherit your estate assets.
+Under the laws of intestacy, only the decedent’s heirs-at-law (distributees) have the right to inherit your estate assets.

-- Note: “Issue” refers to lineal descendants, such as children, grandchildren, great-grandchildren.
+- “Issue” refers to lineal descendants, such as children, grandchildren, great-grandchildren

-- Grandparents and issue of predeceased grandparents (1st cousins)
+- Grandparents and issue of predeceased grandparents (first cousins)

-- Great-grandparents and issue of predeceased great-grandparents (1st cousins once removed)
+- Great-grandparents and issue of predeceased great-grandparents (first cousins once removed)

-If a decedent is survived by close family members, such as a surviving spouse, children, grandchildren, parents, or siblings, determining the distributes is fairly straight forward.
-However, when a decedent is survived only by more remote relatives, it can be more complicated and require a Kinship Proceeding in the Surrogate’s Court of the county in which the decedent resides.
+If a decedent is survived by close family members, such as a surviving spouse, children, grandchildren, parents, or siblings, determining the distributees is fairly straightforward.
+However, when a decedent is survived only by remote relatives, it can be more complicated and require a Kinship Proceeding in the Surrogate’s Court in the decedent’s county of residence.

 When is a Kinship Proceeding Required?